PrekshaYadav/DMDD_Assignment4/Views.md

     `Select * from UniversityRating_Qof`

-5. Count the no of uni with distinct uni ratings.
+5. Count the number of universities with distinct university ratings.

         Create View DistinctUniRating As Select University_rating, Count(University_Name) as No_of_Universities from university group by University_rating order by University_rating;

     `Select * from DistinctUniRating`

-6. Univ that does not require research
+6. Universities that does not require research

         Create View UniWithoutRearch As Select University_name from University left join requirements on University.University_ID = Requirements.University_ID where research = 0;

     `Select * from UniWithoutRearch`

-7. Univs that are best fit for a student with GRE score 315 and TOEFL score 110.
+7. Universities that are best fit for a student with GRE score 315 and TOEFL score 110.

         Create View BestFit As Select University.University_Id, University_Name, GRE, TOEFL from University left join Requirements On University.University_Id = Requirements.University_Id where GRE between 310 and 316 AND TOEFL between 105 and 112;

     `Select * from BestFit`

-8. Should a student with GRE score "321" apply to Northeastern University
+8. Should a student with GRE score "321" apply to Northeastern University?

         Create View NEU_GRE As select University_name, GRE, case when GRE < 321 then 'YES' else 'NO' End as Decision From University left join requirements on University.University_ID = Requirements.University_ID where University_name = 'Northeastern University';

     `Select * from NEU_GRE`

-9. What are the pre requisites to apply to NEU
+9. What are the pre requisites to apply to Northeastern University?

         Create View PreReq_NEU As Select University.University_ID, University_name, academic_year, score, gre, toefl, sop, lor, cgpa, research from University right join Requirements on University.University_ID = requirements.University_ID where University_name = 'Northeastern University';

     `Select * from PreReq_NEU`

-10. Number of students employed from university of Oklahoma
+10. Number of students employed from university of Oklahoma.

         Create View UOO As Select University.University_ID, University_name, Alumni_Employement from University inner join Standards on standards.University_ID = University.University_ID where University_name = 'University of Oklahoma - Norman Campus'